-The right way to construct an instance of a self-describing type is to use a type expression with Y appended, for example, % jY for a self describing complex number.
+The right way to construct an instance of a self-describing type is to use a type expression with Y appended, for example, %jY for a self describing complex number.
 Semantically, the expression ending in Y is a function rather than a type expression.
 It is meant to be applied to an argument of the base type, (e.g., a complex number) and it will return a copy of the argument with the compressed type expression attached to it.
 This result thereafter can be treated as a self-describing type instance.

 '''

-$ fun --m="%jY 2-5j" --c %y
+$ fun --m="%jY 2-5j" --c %y (-{iUF<}-,2.000e+00-5.000e+00j)

-(-{iUF<}-,2.000e+00-5.000e+00j)

 '''

-For reasons of efficiency, functions of the form ty perform no check that their arguments are actually a valid instance of the type <math>t, so it is possible to construct a self-describing type instance that doesn't describe itself and will cause an error when it is cast as self describing.
+For reasons of efficiency, functions of the form type type perform no check that their arguments are actually a valid instance of the type type type instance that doesn't describe itself and will cause an error when it is cast as self describing.